cs272-0304-f23/cs272-0304-f23.github.io/_assignments/lab03.md

---
+---
 layout: assignment
 due: 2023-09-11 23:59:59 -0800
 github_url: https://classroom.github.com/a/piZ4HSTb
 ---

 ## Requirements
-> Lab03 would layer http get on top?
+Lab03 adds support for http

 1. You will develop and test a Web Scraper on top of your previous lab
 1. Your implementation must compile and pass *your* tests `TestDownload` and `TestCrawl`